 We all know the feeling.
-You stand up, push the lever and listen to the tank empty.
+You stand up, push the lever, and listen to the tank empty.
 The bowl fills.
 And fills.
 And fills.
 It’s not stopping.
 Why is it not stopping?

 Your toilet is clogged.

-Sometimes it’s as simple as flushing too much toilet paper or flushing things that shouldn’t be flushed, for example, dental floss or paper towel.
+Sometimes it’s as simple as flushing too much toilet paper or flushing things that shouldn’t be flushed, for example, dental floss or paper towels.
 Other times it’s your daughter flushing her supper cause she doesn’t like hamburgers.

 The good news with toilet clogs is a large percentage of them can be fixed with one tool.
 The toilet plunger.
 When purchasing your toilet plunger, you want one with an extension flange attached to the bell.
 A plunger with an extension flange is designed to fit your toilet bowl better.
-With a better fit allows for a more powerful plunge.
+A better fit allows for a more powerful plunge.